Psychotria viridis | Chacruna | Yage | Amiruca

 Psychotria viridis | Chacruna

 We offer you dried Psychotria Viridis leaves from a Quechua family in Ecuador.
-We met this family years ago and we are proud that we are allowed to sell their sacred plants.
+We met this family years ago and we are honoured and grateful that we are allowed to sell their sacred plants.
 By buying these from us you enable us to support this family and help them maintain the land they care for.
 The leaves are shade dried.
-As we deal with Claudio directly we guarantee to always have fresh stock.
+As we deal with the family directly we guarantee to always have fresh stock.

 This Quechua Chacruna is planted, harvested and blessed by a Quechua shaman.
 Together with his family he lives on his ancestral lands in the Rio Napo Province in Ecuador.

 We have planted around 700 chacruna plants.
 These plants are for the Quechua people to use for their ceremonies and for us to spread around the world and share with you.

 On the land where the community lives there is an amazing cave with a waterfall where ceremonies are held in complete silence and peace.

 Only a part of the leaves are harvested so the plant remains strong.
 The family has many Psychotria viridis plants growing in his chacra, a Quechua forest garden.
 The chacra carries a wide variety of spiritual plants besides plants and trees that provide food.
 Of course no fertilisers nor pesticides are used.

 This is a very special plant that is prized as a healer and Master Plant teacher by the people of the Amazon.
 As a synergist, P. viridis is commonly added to the traditional Ayahuasca brews among medicine healers of South and Central America.
 For centuries, shamans and medicine men and women have used the leaves of this plant to reverse many illnesses.
 Therefore it is commonly known to be a reputable and useful medicine.
 Its’ primary chemical constituent is the entheogenic indole alkaloid, di-methyltryptamine that is found in many plants.
 But P. viridis has particularly higher quantities, depending upon harvesting factors.